M88 recovery vehicle: Role

 The M88's primary role is to repair or replace damaged parts in fighting vehicles while under fire, as well as extricate vehicles that have become bogged down or entangled.
 The main winch on the M88A2 is capable of a 70-ton, single line recovery, and a 140-ton 2:1 recovery when used with the 140 ton pulley.
 The A-frame boom of the A2 can lift 35 tons when used in conjunction with the spade down.
 The spade can be used for light earth moving, and can be used to anchor the vehicle when using the main winch.

 The M88 employs an Auxiliary power unit (APU) to provide auxiliary electrical and hydraulic power when the main engine is not in operation.
 It can be used to slave-start other vehicles, provide power for the hydraulic impact wrench, as well as a means to refuel or de-fuel vehicles as required.
-The M88 series of vehicles can refuel M1 tanks from its own fuel tanks, but this is a last resort due to the possibility of clogging the AGT-1500s fuel filters.
+The M88 series of vehicles can refuel M1 tanks from its own fuel tanks, but this is a last resort due to the possibility of clogging the AGT-1500's fuel filters.
 The fuel pump draws fuel from the bottom of the fuel cell, and with it, all of the sediment that has accumulated with time.